TBinHCMUSK21/VOU-GAMES/Client/README.md

-This is folder to contains html css to imitate mobile app to play games for VOU system
+This is folder to contains html css to imitate mobile app to play games for VOU.